jwbishop/Bishop_et_al_JGR_Spectral_Element_Modeling_of_Acoustic_to_Seismic_Coupling_over_Topography/README.md

-Spectral Element Modeling of Acoustic to Seismic Coupling over Topography
+Supporting Data used in *Spectral Element Modeling of Acoustic to Seismic Coupling over Topography*
 ===========================================================

 Parameter files for the SPECFEM3D runs used in